 I have attributed their behavior to ego, or callousness, or poor reckoning.
 I assumed that, for whatever reason, they were hiding from the truth.
 And I have covered much of this type of thinking in other sections.

 Now I wonder.
-Now that it's me who is walking in the shoes of the one I am so critical of, I have to pause and re-evaluate.
-Now having been the accuser, and the accused, I believe I can make a little better analysis of the situation.
+Now that it's me who is walking in the shoes of the one I'm so critical of, I have to pause and re-evaluate.
+Now having been the accuser, and the accused, I believe I can undertake a little better analysis of the situation.

 So if I am not hiding from Truth, is it possible that Truth is hiding (or is being hidden) from me?
 And if so, why?
 And by whom?

 Here is where I draw a blank.
 I have studied the question.
 I have evidence through other people that the problem exists.
 I even have much more explicit examples in my own life, bigger and more numerous than I ever wish to divulge, to present as evidence that the problem does in fact exist; and that we can and do become totally blind to it.

 And here the question dies an untimely and unwelcome death.